krosk/fastswitch-notes/notes/11-12_november.md

 * (2) CST definition and struct (global.h), including AVAILABLE, OWNER_MASK
 * (2) function to initialize the CST p5 (memory.c), add to init
 * (2) the debugfs interface to print the CST (memory.c)
+* (2') block memory for the CST, + set shared a few sections during initialization.
 * TEST, verify the state of CST
 * (3) add strict onlining and offlining section p3 (memory.c, internal.h)
-* TEST, verify if function get offlined or onlined correctly
+* TEST, verify if section get offlined or onlined correctly with function
 * (4) the debugfs interface to free memory, update CST, (don't add RST) p3-4(memory.c)
 * TEST, verify that the function offlines the correct number
 * (5) add the load_file tool (tool.c, internal.h)